knightsub9/cryptr/README.md

 4. If you used the terminal, close and reopen the terminal after the installation finished.

 5. You can now start Cryptr using the command `cryptr`.

+## Change the language

+1. Go to your user's folder.

+2. Enable 'show hidden folders'.

+3. Go to .pyapps/cryptr/

+4. Open config.json

+5. Set the language code ('en' by default) to one of the available languages.

+### Available languages

+The available languages are:

+- English
+- French
+- German
+- Italian
+- Portuguese
+- Russian
+- Spanish